mattcarlotta/nvi/README.md

 # double quoted values after a key WILL interpolate ${KEY}
 GOODBYE="I will never say ${GREETING} ever again"

-# single or double qoutes within a value after a key are not stripped
+# single or double qoutes after a key and within a value are not stripped
 # and are treated as literal characters
 MESSAGE=she said "hello world" in death
 RESPONSE=then he said 'goodbye my love' in life

-# an explicitly empty quoted value after a key is allowed, but a
+# an explicitly empty quoted value after a key is allowed, but a bare 'KEY='
-# bare 'KEY=' without a value is an error
+# without a value is an error
 EMPTY_OK=""

 # a POSIX shell-style export prefix is stripped
 export EXPORTED=value

-# a POSIX shell-style default ':-' value after a key is supported
+# a default POSIX shell-style ':-' value after a key is supported for an
-# for an interpolated ${KEY} (it's used when the KEY is unset or empty)
+# interpolated ${KEY} when the KEY is unset or empty
 RETRIES=${MAX_RETRIES:-3}

 # backslash-newline continues a multiline value